WorkloadAutomation/ibm-workload-automation-chart/README.md

 > **Note**: Passwords for "TWSServerTrustFile.jks" and "TWSServerKeyFile.jks" files must be entered in the respective "TWSServerTrustFile.jks.pwd" and "TWSServerKeyFile.jks.pwd" files.

-> (**) **Note:** if you set `db.sslConnection:true`, you must also set the `useCustomizeCert` setting to true (on both server and console charts) and, in addition, you must add the following certificates in the customized SSL certificates secret on both the server and console charts:

-  * TWSServerTrustFile.jks
-  * TWSServerKeyFile.jks
-  * TWSServerTrustFile.jks.pwd
-  * TWSServerKeyFile.jks.pwd

- Customized files must have the same name as the ones listed above.

-If you want to use SSL connection to DB, set `db.sslConnection:true` and `useCustomizedCert:true`, then use kubectl to create the secret in the same namespace where you want to deploy the chart:
+If you want to use SSL connection to DB, set `db.sslConnection:true` and `useCustomizedCert:true`, then use kubectl to create the secret with the required files in the same namespace where you want to deploy the chart:

       bash
       $ kubectl create secret generic release_name-secret --from-file=TWSServerTrustFile.jks --from-file=TWSServerKeyFile.jks --from-file=TWSServerTrustFile.jks.pwd --from-file=TWSServerKeyFile.jks.pwd --namespace=<workload_automation_namespace>